 A couple weeks until you move

+- Confirm, confirm, confirm.
 Sometimes things fall through the cracks.
-Reconfirm your mover’s contact info, pickup and destination times, as well as estimates for potential additional costs in case more labor is required.
+Add your mover’s contact info, pickup and destination times to your moving checklist so you have all your info in one spot, and include any estimates for potential additional costs in case more labor is required.